tonytw1/osm-jigsaw/README.md

 Some relations have sub relations which form circular references; we should ignore these.

-This step might take the 1Gb Great Britain extract down to something more like 50Mb.
+This step takes the ~40Gb planet extract down to ~8Gb.

 #### 2) Resolve relations and closed ways into areas